ShaneCurcuru/fossfunding/index.md

   - The [IRS publishes selected years of 990 forms](https://www.irs.gov/charities-non-profits/copies-of-eo-returns-available) (required for non-profits in the US).
   - *Many* foundations in the US are IRS determined **[501(c)(3) public charity](https://www.irs.gov/charities-non-profits/charitable-organizations/exemption-requirements-501c3-organizations)** organizations; donations may be tax deducible; public charities must serve charitable purposes in their actions.
   - *Some* foundations in the US are IRS determined **[501(c)(6) business league](https://www.irs.gov/charities-non-profits/other-non-profits/business-leagues)** organizations; donations are not tax deductible; business leages typically serve the interests of their sponsors.
+- Europe and some other countries have other subtle variations on "public charities", as well as a variety of kinds of grants from consortia or governments to study some open source areas.

 ### Brought to you by Punderthings℠ - your Open Source Lifesaver!